Dhuoda

 Dhuoda (fl.
 AD 824–844) was a Frankish writer, as well as Duchess consort of Septimania and Countess consort of Barcelona.
-She was the author of the Liber Manualis, a handbook written for her son.
+She was the author of the Liber Manualis, a handbook written for her eldest son, William of Septimania.

 Life

-Dhuoda, author of the Liber Manualis, was a significant Carolingian woman and writer from a powerful Austrasian family in Aachen.
+Dhuoda, author of the Liber Manualis, was a significant Carolingian woman and writer.
+Earlier scholarship suggested that Dhuoda may have come from a powerful Austrasian family connected to Aachen.
+However, the Liber Manualis does not provide information about her natal lineage, and more recent scholarship argues that her ancestry remains uncertain.
 It has been speculated that her unusual name is an attempt to render the Basque name Toda, and that she may have been daughter of Sancho I, Duke of Gascony.
 She married Bernard, Duke of Septimania, at the Carolingian capital of Aachen in 824.
 The specific date of the wedding is contested.
 Some believe that it fell on the feast of Saints Peter and Paul, which was the 24th of June, while others believe the date to be the 29th of June.
 Her husband Bernard was the son of William of Gellone, Duke of Toulouse and Charlemagne's cousin, who was later named the patron saint of knights.
-Bernard was a Count of Barcelona and during their marriage he was advisor to Emperor Louis and protector of the Empress Judith as well as being appointed to the office of chamberlain.
+Bernard was a Count of Barcelona and during their marriage he was advisor to Emperor Louis and protector of the empress Judith of Bavaria, as well as being appointed to the office of chamberlain.
 There were reports of Judith and Bernard being guilty of adultery, sorcery, and attempted assassination.
 When Bernard broke his alliance with Charles the Bald, he took control of Toulouse but was later captured and decapitated.

+It is possible that Dhuoda was educated at a religious institution or while at court.